What is the issue?

 - Mental health impacts.

-- Check the EPA Victoria AirWatch website to view air quality across the state.
+- You can check the EPA Victoria AirWatch website to view air quality across the state.

-- When air quality is hazardous, everyone including children should avoid smoke by staying indoors and keeping activity levels low, and where possible, taking a break in air-conditioned buildings.
+- When air quality is hazardous, everyone including children should avoid smoke by staying indoors as much as possible and keeping activity levels low, and where possible, taking a break in air-conditioned buildings.

 - Ventilate your home when outdoor air quality improves.